MrYamous/symfony-docs/contributing/code/bc.rst

 .. _note-11:

 **[11]** Only optional argument(s) of a constructor at last position may be added.

+.. _note-12:

+**[12]** Changing a default value is a BC break because it changes the behavior of existing code that relies on the current default value.

+.. _note-13:

+**[13]** Removing a default value is a BC break because it makes previously optional arguments required, breaking existing code that doesn't pass all arguments.

 Making Code Changes in a Backward Compatible Way
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~